earthly/earthly/docs/cloud/overview.md

 Earthly Cloud is a collection of features that enrich the Earthly experience via cloud-based services.
 These include:

 * [Earthly Satellites](./satellites.md): Cloud-based Buildkit instances managed by the Earthly team.
+* [Earthly CI](./earthly-ci.md): A cloud-based CI/CD system that allows you to continuously build your code in the cloud.
 * [Earthly Cloud Secrets](./cloud-secrets.md): A secret management system that allows you to store secrets in a cloud-based service and use them across builds.
-* [Earthly CI](./earthly-ci.md): A cloud-based CI/CD system that allows you to continuously build your code in the cloud.
 * **Log sharing**: The ability to share build logs with coworkers.

+## Sign up for Earthly Cloud for free!
+*Get 6,000 build minutes/month to use across Satellites and CI as part of Earthly Cloud's no time limit free tier.* ***[Sign up today](https://cloud.earthly.dev/login).***

 ## Getting started